SECTION A - GENERAL INFORMATION

 SECTION C - REGULATIONS RELATING TO MEMORIALS

-1. All memorials must be supplied and fixed by the cemetery company.
-No external stone masons will be permitted to carry out work in the cemetery.
+1. All memorials must be supplied and fixed by the crematorium company.
+No external stone masons will be permitted to carry out work in the memorial grounds.

-2. No memorial may be fixed in the cemetery without the approval of the Manager.
-Unauthorised memorials will be removed out of the cemetery at the grave owners expense.
+2. No memorial may be fixed at the crematorium without the approval of the Manager.
+Unauthorised memorials will be removed from the crematorium at the grave owners expense.
 All suitable styles and materials will be provided for your choice.

 3. Memorials will only be erected over graves in which the Exclusive Right of Burial has been purchased.